-So, this is what your vote means — why each vote counts…
+This is what your vote means — why each vote counts …

 - 2006, State Representative, 156th District, Barbara McIlvaine Smith, won the general election by 28 votes.

-- 2009, Mayor, Borough of West Chester, Carolyn Comitta won the Democratic Primary election by 23 votes.
+- 2009, Mayor, Borough of West Chester, Carolyn Comitta won the primary election by 23 votes.

 - 2015, Magisterial District Justice, Marion Vito won the general election by 44 votes.

 - 2016, State Representative, 156th District, Carolyn Comitta won the general election by 25 votes.

 So, don’t vote for the other side.
 Get up, get dressed, and go to your polling place.

 And in 2000, Diane LeBold tied in the general election for Borough Council in ward 2.
 Diane won the coin toss; she is now President of Borough Council.